mRally2/The-Run-Tools-Research/README.md

    <hr>
    <ul>
       <li>Build up a server emulator to bring multiplayer back to life</li>
+      <li>Use RenderDoc to improve the looks of the game</li>
       <li>Significantly decrease the loading times by disabling the hardcoded V-Sync during loading screens.
 The more fps, faster the loading will be</li>
-      <li>Make the FrontEnd UI way smoother by forcing GameTime.MaxSimFps to user’s monitor refresh rate</li>
+      <li>Make the UI and menus way smoother by forcing GameTime.MaxSimFps to 1kHz</li>
-      <li>Use RenderDoc to improve the looks of the game</li>
       <li>Design a resilient algorithm to unlock the framerate of the Story Mode cutscenes.
 There is a prototype already available</li>
       <li>Design an interface to customize the vehicles easily</li>
       <li>Port all trainer prototypes to C++/C# and use IMGUI as the interface for easy access</li>